davidaayers/davidaayers/MANAGER-README.md

 ## What I expect of you

-* Have weekly 1:1s with directs reports.
+* Have weekly 1:1s with direct reports.
 * If you're a manager-of-managers, have regular skip-level 1:1s.
 * Build a peer network, especially peers that compliment your strengths.
 Build your [Manager Voltron](https://larahogan.me/blog/manager-voltron/).
 * Have a good work-life balance, and model that for your team (if you're a manager).